 - Join the growing community of TechWomen worldwide

-- Participate in delegations to Africa, Central Asia and the Middle East to create professional partnerships and mentor girls
+- Participate in delegations to Africa, Central and South Asia, and the Middle East to create professional partnerships and mentor girls

 - Travel to Washington, D.C. to meet with officials at the U.S. Department of State

 TechWomen Mentoring Opportunities

-TechWomen harnesses the power of two types of mentors: Professional Mentors and Cultural Mentors.
-Each Professional Mentor coaches an Emerging Leader on a mutually beneficial project at the Mentor’s company.
+TechWomen harnesses the power of three types of mentors: Professional Mentors, Cultural Mentors and Impact Advisors.
+Each Professional Mentor coaches an Emerging Leader on a mutually beneficial project at the mentor’s company.
 Cultural Mentors assist the Emerging Leaders in discovering and understanding the rich traditions, values and diversity of the United States.
 Impact Advisors coach groups of Emerging Leaders in the development of their action plans.